Rob Gabriele https://www.safehome.org/author/rob-gabriele/

 Unfortunately, SafeTouch keeps their pricing close to their chest.
 Just to find out how much they charge for a basic security system can feel like trying to get state secrets out of a highly trained federal agent.
 That’s why we did it for you, but they were adamant that their pricing varies for each customer.
 So, while we can give you a rough idea, you’ll need to call SafeTouch yourself for accurate pricing.

 After our consultation with SafeTouch, we learned that their monthly rates start at $29.95 per month.
-But, that’s only if you already have home security equipment installed in your home and they may charge a fee to activate your equipment.
-Since SafeTouch requires a minimum 36-month contract, the price of your equipment will be added to that monthly monitoring rate.
-Professional installation for your equipment ranges from a flat rate of $99 to $199.
+That's only if you already have home security equipment installed in your home — and they may charge an activation fee to get your existing gear up and running.
+Since SafeTouch requires a minimum 36-month contract, the cost of any new equipment gets rolled into that monthly monitoring rate.
+Professional installation runs anywhere from a flat $99 to $199.

 FYI: Installation fees can be pricey; however, through professional installation, ADT and SafeTouch ensure that your system is working as it should.
 Also, techs will install equipment in suitable locations to ensure your devices work as effectively as possible.